ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/walkthroughs/how-to-setup-encryption.markdown

-# Walkthroughs : Setting up encryption
+# Walkthroughs: Setting up encryption

 To set up an [Encryption](../../server/bundles/encryption) bundle using Studio following steps need to be taken: